Octachron/RFCs/rfcs/structured_diagnostics.md

 5. Easily derivable specifications

-  One way to make it easier for external tools to use compiler diagnostics is to ensure that we can easily derive specifications for the diagnostics.
+  One way to make it easier for external tools to use compiler diagnostics is to ensure that external tools can easily derive specifications for the diagnostics by using compiler-libs.

 ## Versioning and subtyping rules for maintainability